-Moreover, the number of non-performing loan transactions in Austria (and also the CEE region) continued to increase in the last years, and this field is expected to become even more active (particularly in view of the covid-19 crisis).
+Moreover, the number of non-performing loan transactions in Austria (and also the CEE region) continued to increase in past years, and this field is expected to become even more active (also considering the covid-19 pandemic).
 Those transactions included sales of Austrian banks in the region, and of non-performing loans and leasing portfolios.

 Legal and regulatory developments